FIRST for Pre-health Advisors

 Keep in mind other costs associated with the application process.
 Some of those expenses include:

-Medical school guidebooks such as The Official Guide to Medical School Admissions
+The purchase of medical school guidebooks such as The Official Guide to Medical School Admissions

 Travel and overnight accommodations for medical school interviews

-Costs related to MCAT preparation
+Costs related to MCAT preparation (AAMC preparation products)

 The AAMC's Fee Assistance Program